Continental System: Scandinavia and the Baltic region

-Britain's first response to the Continental system was to launch a major naval attack on the weakest link in Napoleon's coalition, Denmark.
+Britain's first response to the Continental System was to launch a major naval attack on the weakest link in Napoleon's coalition, Denmark.
 Although ostensibly neutral, Denmark was under heavy French and Russian pressure to pledge its fleet to Napoleon.
 London could not take the chance of ignoring the Danish threat.
 In the Second Battle of Copenhagen in August–September 1807, the Royal Navy bombarded Copenhagen, seized the Danish fleet, and assured control of the sea lanes in the North Sea and Baltic Sea for the British merchant fleet.
 The island of Heligoland off the west coast of Denmark was occupied in September 1807.
 This base made it easier for Britain to control trade to North Sea ports and to facilitate smuggling.
 The attacks against Copenhagen and Heligoland started the Gunboat War against Denmark, which lasted until 1814.

-Sweden, Britain's ally in the Third Coalition, refused to comply with French demands and was attacked by Russia in February and by Denmark/Norway in March 1808.
+Sweden, Britain's ally in the Third Coalition, refused to comply with French demands and was attacked by Russia in February and by Denmark-Norway in March 1808.
 At the same time, a French force threatened to invade southern Sweden, but the plan was stopped as the Royal Navy controlled the Danish straits.
 The Royal Navy set up a base outside the port of Gothenburg in 1808 to simplify operations into the Baltic Sea.
-The Baltic campaign was under the command of admiral James Saumarez.
-In November 1810 France demanded that Sweden should declare war upon the United Kingdom and stop all trade.
+The Baltic campaign was under the command of Vice-admiral James Saumarez.
+In November 1810 France demanded that Sweden should declare war upon Britain and stop all trade.
 The result was a phony war between Sweden and Britain.
 A second navy base was set up on the island of Hanö in the south of Sweden in 1810.
 These two bases were used to support convoys from Britain to Gothenburg, then through the Danish straits to Hanö.
 From Hanö the goods were smuggled to the many ports around the Baltic Sea.
 To further support the convoys, the small Danish island of Anholt was occupied in May 1809.
 A lighthouse on the island simplified navigation through the Danish straits.

 Russia also chafed under the embargo, and in 1810 reopened trade with Britain.
 Russia's withdrawal from the system was a motivating factor behind Napoleon's decision to invade Russia in 1812, which proved the turning point of the war and his regime.